Having unpleasant smells in your rental property can easily turn away viable tenants

 This is why it is extremely important to maintain a pleasant smell in your rental properties.

-In this guide, we will be explaining how to get rid of these unwanted smells, as well as how to avoid them in the future.
+In this guide, we will explain how to get rid of these unwanted smells and how to avoid them in the future.

 Where Do These Smells Typically Come From?

 Before getting rid of a certain smell, you have to know where it is coming from.
 Below, we will be going over some of the most common sources of unpleasant smells in rental properties.